9 Days London Itinerary on and off the Beaten Path

 Although I have been to London multiple times in the past, I still wanted to get the city’s feel and regain that familiar sense that you have when you are in your own place, because that‘s what I feel about London no matter how far away I have been.
 It will always be one of my multiple home places in the world.

-We booked a tour with a local guide; actually, a guy from Luxembourg that came to London 16 years ago fell in love with it and decided to stay.
+We booked a tour with a local guide; actually, a guy from Luxembourg who came to London 16 years ago fell in love with it and decided to stay.

 That turned out to be a smart choice.
 We had an appointment in Russell Square at 1.30, and we decided to walk our way up from our lovely home in Kennington.

-By the time we reached our appointment, we’ve got hungry, and we accidentally found a delicious vegan place, Wild Food cafe’ in the colorful Neil’s Yard.
+By the time we reached our appointment, we were hungry, and we accidentally stumbled upon a delicious vegan spot, Wild Food Cafe, in the vibrant Neil’s Yard.
 Pleasant to the palate and the eyes.

 We went through the art deco building around Russel Square, in Bloomfield, where many illustrious names of English literature lived, including Virginia Woolf.

-She has changed many residences in the area and talks about her affection for London in her books.
+She has moved many times in the area and often talks about her affection for London in her books.

-After the tour, we rumbled around the most common places such as Covent Garden and Leicester square.
+After the tour, we wandered around the most common places such as Covent Garden and Leicester Square.

 They were fundamental elements of my first visits to London about 20 years ago when I was a teenager and only wanted to hang out in the most crowded and touristy area.

 Besides, I wanted my friend to see it.
-It’s funny how, after so many years, everything feels still so familiar indeed.
-We had dinner in a pub in the same area, a lovely place but the food was not remarkable, that’s why I didn’t take note of the name.
+It’s funny how, after so many years, everything still feels so familiar indeed.
+We had dinner in a pub in the same area, a lovely place, but the food was not remarkable, and that’s why I didn’t take note of the name.

-Covent Garden at night is really special, make sure you include it in your itinerary.
+Covent Garden at night is truly special; be sure to include it in your itinerary.

 After dinner, we called it a night and headed back to our Airbnb place.